Who were the Anglo-Saxons?

 - Anglo-Saxons once worshipped lots of different gods that they believed controlled all areas of life, but around the 7th century many converted to Christianity after the arrival of the missionary St. Augustine from Rome.

-- Some of our modern English words are from the Anglo-Saxons, such as the days of the week.
+- Some of our modern English words, such as the days of the week, come from the Anglo-Saxon language (sometimes called Old English).

 - Anglo-Saxons lived in small villages near rivers, forests and other important resources that gave them everything they needed to care for farm animals, grow crops and make things to sell.